privacyidea/privacyidea/doc/audit/index.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``sqlaudit`` module writes audit entries to an SQL database.
-For performance reasons the audit module does no log rotation during
+For performance reasons the audit module does not remove old audit entries
-the logging process.
+during the logging process.

 But you can set up a cron job to clean up old audit entries.
 Since version
 2.19 audit entries can be either cleaned up based on the number of entries or